mlflow/mlflow/docs/source/llms/deployments/index.rst

 OpenAI Compatibility
 ====================

-MLflow Deployments Server is compatible with OpenAI's API.
-The OpenAI client can be used for querying the server.
+MLflow Deployments Server is compatible with OpenAI's API and supports the ``chat``, ``completions``, and ``embeddings`` APIs.
-Here's an example to demonstrate how to use the OpenAI client to query the MLflow Deployments Server:
+The OpenAI client can be used to query the server as shown in the example below:

 1. Create a configuration file: